cha87de/clouds-exercises/ex-6/lesson-rancher.md

 Next, use the terraform scripts in `terraform-rancher` to start a new virtual machine with docker and a docker registry.
 When the VM is up, place your Keypair rancher.pem file inside the vm at /opt/keypair/.

-Now start a Rancher service:
+Now start a Rancher service (it takes several seconds until rancher is accessible):

 ```
 docker run -d --restart=unless-stopped -p 8080:8080 --name rancher \